 At some Okonomiyaki restaurants the dining tables are each equipped with an iron griddle (“teppan”), and customers are given the ingredients to cook the Okonomiyaki themselves.

 Udon (うどん) are thick white noodles made of wheat flour.
 They are thicker than Soba and Ramen noodles, whiter and chewier.
 Udon is very popular and available at specialty Udon restaurants (Udon-Ya) all over Japan, which usually also serve Soba noodles.
-Udon are served both hot and cold, with or without soup, and sometimes with vegetables, egg and meat.
+Udon is served both hot and cold, with or without soup, and sometimes with vegetables, egg and meat.

 The same goes for Udon as for Ramen and Soba – making a slurping sound when eating Udon is mandatory! 🙂